Kimineum/Kimineum/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Visual Basic
 - 💞️ I’m looking to collaborate on .Net project
-- 📫 My name is Kimin.
+- 📫 My name is Kimin testing.
 How to reach me ...

 <!---
 Kimineum/Kimineum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.